 Have extra chipotle chili peppers?
-I always keep them on hand for soup, pasta salads, and even casseroles.
+I always keep them on hand for corn chowder, chipotle pasta salads, and even rice and bean casserole.
 Transfer the chipotle peppers and adobo sauce to a pint-sized ball jar or another small freezer-safe container.

 Keep frozen for up to 3 months.
 You can let it thaw overnight in the fridge before using the peppers or just pop it the microwave for a minute to soften when you're ready to use it again.

 Chipotle ranch goes well pretty much anywhere that classic ranch dressing goes.
 Here are my favorite ways to enjoy it:

 - Salads: Maybe the most obvious choice, chipotle ranch is great on green salads.

 - Bowls: You can keep it as simple as baked tofu, black beans, and rice topped with chipotle ranch dressing.
 For a full recipe, try adding this dressing to fajita veggie burrito bowls.